Bancour Region

 The Henne Mines are one of those areas you visit for plot reasons and then come back to way later for sidequest reasons.
 The first time you go there it’s a straightforward dungeon; there’s a very simple puzzle with the switches but it’s not hard to figure out where to go.
 In the Phase 1 Dig, you’ll find a couple of areas that aren’t marked on the map; typically they’ll contain a couple of treasure pots.

-In IZJS, the Zodiac Spear appears in a treasure pot in the Special Charter Shaft of the Henne Mines, with a 1% spawn rate.
+In the Zodiac versions, the Zodiac Spear appears in a treasure pot in the Special Charter Shaft of the Henne Mines, with a 1% spawn rate.
 However, only the Uhlan job can equip it.
 It is the best spear, though it's no longer the ultimate weapon.
 Your call on how much effort you want to put into getting it.
 More on this here.

-You can use the Jellies in Pithead Junction B for an endless grinding spot if you want; if you kill them with the spell Break (requires Time Battlemage in IZJS), they’ll infinitely respawn.
+Level grinding You can use the Jellies in Pithead Junction B for an endless grinding spot if you want; if you kill them with the spell Break (requires Time Battlemage in the Zodiac versions), they’ll infinitely respawn.
 You can thus set up your gambits so that they keep spawning over and over without you having to touch your controller.
 I’ve never actually used this spot (I prefer the Negalmuur trick), but it’s there if you want it.

 You’ll return to the Henne Mines much later to fight Zodiark and take on a few other quests.
 I personally always find the Mindflayer hunt incredibly frustrating.